Careers at IFPI

 Role

-IFPI is looking to engage a passionate, dynamic, and experienced individual with specialist technical expertise to join the Investigations team within IFPI’s CPE department, to support its efforts to investigate and tackle services that infringe our member companies’ rights.
+IFPI is looking to engage a passionate, dynamic, and experienced individual to join IFPI’s CPE department, to support its efforts to investigate and tackle services that infringe our member companies’ rights.

-The ideal candidate will have well-rounded technical knowledge and be capable of analysing and testing infringing services and producing clear and concise written reports.
-They will also have a solid understanding of OSINT best practices and tools and have experience conducting and documenting investigations.
-Strong communications skills and an analytical, solution-driven mindset are vital to this role.
+The ideal candidate will have experience managing and developing teams and demonstrable leadership abilities.
+They will have a well-rounded technical knowledge as well as solid experience implementing OSINT best practices and tools and conducting and documenting investigations.
+They will also have extensive experience with criminal enforcement and liaising with authorities.
+Strong written and verbal communications skills and an analytical, solution-driven mindset are vital to this role.

-The candidate will work within a team of technical investigators and closely with developers and operational staff in the broader CPE department.
-The role will also involve interacting with the Legal department, law enforcement authorities and representatives from our member record companies.
+The role will also involve interacting with the Operations team, Development team, Legal department, law enforcement authorities, IFPI National Groups and representatives from IFPI’s member record companies.

-Given the nature of the role and the services we provide for our members, the candidate must be flexible and able to work out-of-hours and engage in further development and training as required.
+Given the nature of the role and the team’s activities, the candidate must be able to handle a varied and heavy workload and be flexible and able to work out-of-hours.
+They must also be prepared to engage in further development and training and to travel, according to business requirements.

 This is a unique opportunity to work within the music industry at an exciting time, as we seek to address emerging threats and safeguard our members’ rights in a constantly evolving environment.